BEST TIPS FOR VISITING STONEHENGE 2024

 - There are toilets and family facilities at the Visitor Center, located around 2 km away from the actual Stonehenge monument.

 - Explore the surrounding region and towns!
-Discover charming villages and towns situated around Salisbury Plain and make your visit to Stonehenge complete.
+Discover charming villages and towns around Salisbury Plain and make your visit to Stonehenge complete.

 Best tips for visiting Stonehenge!